-No✓ Neutral / I don't know Reasons: The implications and added value of an assessment of daily congestions are questionable.
-However, to determine a contractual congestion, a day-to-day analysis might be necessary.
-Thus, it is recommended to set up actions on the daily capacity.
-The application of FDA UIOLI could be done by daily auctions for example, if previous and clear signs of congestion are recorded.
+Neutral / I don't know Reasons: The implications and added value of an assessment of daily congestions at are questionable.
+However, to determine a contractual congestion, a day-to-day analysis might be necessary so it makes sense to set up actions on daily capacity.
+These actions may materialise also in terms of daily auctions, where FDA UIOLI apply if previous and clear sign of congestion are recorded.
+However, the obligatory and mechanistic application of the FDA UIOLI does not seem necessary per se and OS&BB appears the mechanism to be applied in normal circumstances.
 Question 8: In your view, should the Agency assess in more depth[8] the possible existence of physical congestion at IPs?
 Please provide your view, reasons and concrete suggestions for further possible indicators.
-[8] To date, the Agency has used the occurrence of actual interruptions of nominated interruptible capacity as an indicator for the (temporary) existence of physical congestion. ✓ Yes✓ NoNeutral / I don't know
+[8] To date, the Agency has used the occurrence of actual interruptions of nominated interruptible capacity as an indicator for the (temporary) existence of physical congestion. ✓ Yes✓ No✓ Neutral / I don't know